Last updated on November 30th, 2023

 8. Keep stirring until the milk powder melt into the marshmallow

 9. Stir in the nut mixture and keep stirring until they are evenly distributed

 10. Put this on top of the milk-dusted baking tray you prepared earlier.

 11. Use a parchment paper spray with a bit of non-stick cooking spray will make your life a bit easier or a dough scraper to press and pack it down.
 You can also wear a glove and use your hand to press it down.

 12. Dust with milk powder on the surface

-13. Let it cools down completely and then cut into the desired size
+13. Let it cool down completely and then cut it into the desired size

 1. Don’t make it in a big batch unless you plan to give it away as an edible gift.
 Keep in mind that that stays fresh for about one week in an air-tight container

 2. Make sure the marshmallow is fresh.
 Old marshmallow will be dry and won’t melt as creamy and moist, which will affect the texture of the nougat

 3. You can substitute the crackers, nuts, seeds with whatever you want, but keep the total weight of those add-ins, which is about 140 grams total, the same as this will also affect the texture and consistency of the nougat